 An externship partnership can help keep your business well-staffed, saving you time and effort in building a professional workforce.
 By working with a reputable culinary school like Auguste Escoffier School of Culinary Arts, employers can bring on full-time, entry-level employees who are nearing graduation day.
-These employees are then able to satisfy their externship requirements, while also filling an important role in the kitchen hierarchy.
+These employees then have the opportunity to satisfy their externship requirements while also filling an important role in the kitchen hierarchy.

 “Employers contact Auguste Escoffier School of Culinary Arts because they understand that when they interview our students, they are going to meet with skilled workers that have an understanding of terminology, sanitation, and safety guidelines, and a desire to build upon the foundations they received through Escoffier with a career in the culinary industry.”*

-Employers are also more likely to see consistency from culinary school grads.
-A line cook, even one with several years of experience, may or may not have received training on sanitation, for example.
+Employers are more likely to see consistency from culinary school grads.
+A line cook, even one with several years of experience, may not have received dedicated training on sanitation, for example.

-But by partnering with Escoffier, employers know that each extern has had the same education.
-Students within the same program will have completed the same basic curriculum.
+But by partnering with Escoffier, employers may expect that externs from the same program could have completed the same basic curriculum.
 This can help employers to “standardize” their externships, since they’ll know what students have studied.

 One criticism that chefs often have of culinary school students and graduates is that they can be a bit “big for their britches.”
-In other words, they think they’re chefs.
+In other words, they think they’re automatically chefs after earning a degree.
 At Escoffier, we’re very clear with our students—we’re training them to be professional cooks, but they must maintain their eagerness to learn well beyond graduation day.
-They’re not chefs yet—but one day, they may be.
+They’re not chefs yet—but one day, they may earn that title.

 Help Train the Future Generation of Cooks & Chefs

-While employers get well-trained, entry-level kitchen staff, they have an important responsibility, too.
+While employers are able to find well-trained, entry-level kitchen staff when they partner with culinary schools for externs, they have an important responsibility, too.

-Hiring chefs will have the privilege of training and mentoring future culinarians.
-They get to share their knowledge with the next generation, protecting culinary expertise for future chefs.
+Hiring chefs have the privilege of training and mentoring future culinarians.
+They can share their knowledge with the next generation, protecting culinary expertise for future chefs.
 This is vitally important at a time when some older methods of classical cuisine are being lost to technology and modern conveniences.

 Escoffier’s partners have the freedom to put their externs to work however they see fit.
-There is no structured requirement or written reporting necessary for Escoffier’s externs—they’re to be treated as employees.
-So you get the benefits of externs that you can help mold and train, without a large time commitment.
+There is no pre-determined requirement for Escoffier’s externs—they’re to be treated as employees.
+So you can get the benefits of externs that you can help mold and train, without a large time commitment.

 Most culinary schools have one or a few campuses, which means their graduates are often looking for externships and employment in the same local market.

-This national network also means that companies that plan to relocate or expand to a new city may be able to find qualified externs and employees that share the same high-quality Escoffier credentials.
+This national network can also mean that companies that plan to relocate or expand to a new city may be able to find qualified externs and employees that share the same high-quality Escoffier credentials.

-“A relationship with Escoffier ensures consistency in training, regardless of location, because of our national presence.
-There is no other culinary school who can offer this.”
+“A relationship with Escoffier can ensure consistency in training, regardless of location, because of our national presence.
+There is no other culinary school that can offer this.”*

 Partner with Escoffier

-Partnering with a culinary school ensures your operation is always well-staffed with qualified employees.
-Whether through an extern student or ensuring access to higher education for your existing staff, the Escoffier Employer Partner Program has you covered across the nation.
-Employers that invest this time into young culinarians will reap the rewards down the line!
+Partnering with a culinary school can help to close the gap between the staff you have and the staff you need.
+Whether through an extern student or the ability to access higher education for your existing staff, Escoffier Works has you covered across the nation.
+Employers that invest this time into young culinarians can reap the rewards down the line!